premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 ---

-35. What is `Severity` of Bug/Defects in Software Testing?
+35. What is the `Severity` of Bug/Defects in Software Testing?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)